Chris-Stead/Microbiome-Workflow-Toolkit/README.md

 **Metabolic Reconstruction (`metabolic.smk`)**

-Characterises the metabolic potential of reconstructed microbial genomes using METABOLIC-C. Integrates refined MAGs with metagenomic read data to investigate microbial metabolic pathways and their associated abundance, supporting the interpretation of biogeochemical processes within environmental microbiomes.
+Characterises the metabolic potential of reconstructed microbial genomes using METABOLIC-C. Integrates refined MAGs with metagenomic read data to investigate microbial metabolic pathways and their associated abundance.

-**S3 Ribosomal Protein Abundance (`s3_abundance3.smk`)**
+** Ribosomal gene Abundance (`s3_abundance3.smk`)**

-Uses the S3 ribosomal protein as a phylogenetic marker for taxonomic abundance profiling.
+Uses the S3 ribosomal protein, rpsC, as a phylogenetic marker for taxonomic abundance profiling.
 Combines Prodigal, KofamScan, BLAST and GTDB taxonomy to identify and classify S3 sequences, followed by CoverM read mapping to quantify their abundance within metagenomic samples.

 ### 4. Specialised Analyses